Installation at Jargon Projects

 Prologue: An Empty Tomb

 So while this paper is not about the anti-Black affects writing induces, it is about indistinction and the indistinction Slavery’s afterlife produces across all encounters that vary in kind.
-Because the imposed inability to locate myself within the gradation between dead cargo and sentient flesh lies beneath what follows.
-A dispersed cenotaph; a disintegrated tomb that houses no distinct or correlative corpse.
-Whose corpse can be found all around.
+Because the imposed inability to locate myself within the gradation between dead cargo and sentient flesh lies below what follows.
+And as for the above, an unrelenting seduction to see the analysis through.

 And so from anxiety and endlessness, I take up ash as a metonym for the Slave.
 Blackness, as Afropessimism proposes, cannot be thought of as severed from Slaveness.
 Which is to say from the libidinal, semiotic, and material operations of gratuitous violence (the use of violence without contingent transgression), natal alienation (the constitutive and ongoing separation and denial of Black kinship structures), and general dishonor (to be denied the capacity to emerge as a proper Subject in civil society that can be granted any degree of protection or Relational legitimacy) that accumulate to proscribe the Black from the World (defined here as a spatio-temporal configuration overdetermined by a settler-colonial Master Code/symbolic order that animates itself upon a central absence or that which has no World: the Slave) and consequently the Human (defined here as a Western formation that not only governs but constitutes the way we relate to, conceive of, and discipline land, property, sentience, History, and Time).
 And so, to be clear, the Slave is the (meta)physical property of the Human, Life, Death, the World, History, and Time.
 It is the property of these social formations in the sense the Slave becomes the negative material or the metaphysical refuse against which these formations continuously reconfigure or reinforce the nature of their disciplinary power.